Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Inversion for Rectified Flow

 \textbf{Stage I: Fixed point iteration with stable velocity.} We aim to use the Eq.~\ref{eq:eu_inv} to get the exact $\mathbf{x}_{t}$ without the approximation.
 To achieve this, we need to improve the estimation of $v_\theta(\mathbf{x}_t, t)$ instead of using the approximated $v_\theta(\mathbf{x}_{t+1}, t)$.
 Note that the input to $v_\theta(\mathbf{x}_t, t)$ and output of Eq.~\ref{eq:eu_inv} are both $\mathbf{x}_t$.
 Inspired by the fixed-point technique~\cite{garibi2024renoise,granas2003fixed}, we can iteratively apply Eq.~\ref{eq:eu_inv} to $\mathbf{x}_t$ itself and better estimate the $v_\theta(\mathbf{x}_t, t)$.
 Concretely, we first initialize $\mathbf{x}_{t}^1$ with $\mathbf{x}_{t+1}$ and iteratively apply the following equation to get a series estimation of $\{\mathbf{x}_t^i\}_{i=1}^{I}$.

-Besides, ideally, the velocity $v_{\theta}$ is $\mathbf{x}_1 - \mathbf{x}_0$ according to Eq.~\ref{eq:rf_train} that is a stable constant.
+Besides, ideally, the velocity $v_{\theta}$ is $\mathbf{x}_1 - \mathbf{x}_0$ according to Eq.~\ref{eq:rf_train} that is a stable value.
 This also strengthens the motivation of fixed-point iteration, and we can use this property to average the velocities to get a more stable velocity prediction.
-In practice, this is also equivalent to averaging the latent series $\{\mathbf{x}_t^i\}_{i=1}^{I}$.

-\textbf{Stage II: Velocity compensation in editing.} In Stage I, we get an inversion trajectory $\{\mathbf{x}_t\}_{t=1}^{T}$ that significantly reduces the approximation error and is close to the generation process.
+Practically, this is also equivalent to averaging the latent series $\{\mathbf{x}_t^i\}_{i=1}^{I}$.
+We compare the latents with and without averaging at different steps in Figure~\ref{fig:average} and show that averaged latents are closer to the original image since the fixed-point iteration may not converge monotonically and wander around the true fixed point. \textbf{Stage II: Velocity compensation in editing.} In Stage I, we get an inversion trajectory $\{\mathbf{x}_t\}_{t=1}^{T}$ that significantly reduces the approximation error and is close to the generation process.
 However, since the fixed-point iteration is a numerical method, the error may still exist when using the inverted $\mathbf{x}_0$ to recover $\mathbf{x}_1$.
 To exactly recover the original image $\mathbf{x}_1$ with the inversion trajectory $\{\mathbf{x}_t\}_{t=1}^{T}$, at every timestep, we manually calculate and add compensation $\epsilon_t$ for the velocity during the generating process (editing process) so that the recovery exactly follow the inversion trajectory.

 Note that this stage is done during editing but not traversing the denoising process again.
 The algorithm is summarized in Algorithm~\ref{algo:optimization}.
 In practice, the inversion pivots around the authentic generation process with mild deviation, which recovers the exact image and provides good editing ability.